A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Extensive Applications Beyond NMT

 \subsection{Others}

 In addition to the success of NAR methods on the above-mentioned tasks, many researchers have conducted a pilot study on other scenarios.
-Agrawal~\etal~\cite{agrawal2021non} introduce a non-autoregressive approach for the task of controllable text simplification, where the model iteratively edits an input sequence and incorporates lexical complexity information into the refinement process to generate comparable simplifications.
-Information extraction (IE) also benefits from the non-autoregressive technique~\cite{yu2021maximal}.
+Information Extraction (IE) also benefits from the non-autoregressive technique.
 In essence, the facts in plain text are unordered, but the AR models need to predict the following fact conditioned on the previously decoded ones.
 Yu~\etal~\cite{yu2021maximal} propose a novel non-autoregressive framework, named MacroIE, for OpenIE, which treats IE as a maximal clique discovery problem and predicts the fact set at once to relieve the burden of predicting fact order.
-For video generation (VG), Yu~\etal~\cite{yu2021generating} propose a dynamics-aware implicit generative adversarial network (DIGAN) for non-autoregressive video generation, which greatly increases inference speed via parallel computing of multiple frames.
-For voice conversion (VC), Hayashi~\etal~\cite{hayashi2021non} extend the FastSpeech2 model in NAR TTS to the voice conversion task and introduce a convolution-augmented Transformer (Conformer).
+For Video Generation (VG), Yu~\etal~\cite{yu2021generating} propose a dynamics-aware implicit generative adversarial network (DIGAN) for non-autoregressive video generation, which greatly increases inference speed via parallel computing of multiple frames.
+For Voice Conversion (VC), Hayashi~\etal~\cite{hayashi2021non} extend the FastSpeech2 model in NAR TTS to the voice conversion task and introduce a convolution-augmented Transformer (Conformer).
 The proposed method can learn both local and global context information of the input sequence and extend variance predictors to variance converters to transpose the prosody components of the source speaker.
+A fully non-autoregressive many-to-many voice conversion method is also presented in~\cite{chen2022streaming}, which includes a streaming transformer-based acoustic model and a streaming vocoder.
+Wang~\etal~\cite{wang2022fastlts} propose FastLTS for unconstrained lip-to-speech synthesis.
+They use a GAN-based vocoder along with adversarial training to improve audio quality and adopt a fully parallelized architecture with a non-autoregressive decoder and vocoder to improve inference efficiency.
 Besides, self-supervised speech representations are effective in various speech applications.
 However, existing representation learning methods generally rely on the autoregressive model, leading to low inference efficiency.
 Liu~\etal~\cite{liu2020non} propose Non-Autoregressive Predictive Coding (NPC) to learn speech representations in a non-autoregressive manner by only considering local dependencies of speech, which can significantly improve inference speed.
+The decoding efficiency of full-line code completion can also benefit from NAR models~\cite{liu2022non}, where a syntax-aware sampling strategy is leveraged to improve the performance.
+The authors further point out that the dependency on target tokens in code completion is weaker, which is profit for NAR modeling.
+Barezi~\etal~\cite{barezi2020study} make an attempt to adopt the NAR model in multi-label learning for extreme classification tasks.
+Their designed non-autoregressive latent variable model significantly outperforms the autoregressive baselines.
+Feng~\etal~\cite{feng2022multi} propose Multi-scale Attention Normalizing Flow(MANF), a novel non-autoregressive deep learning model for time series forecasting tasks.
+MANF can avoid the influence of cumulative error and meanwhile reduce the time complexity.